petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-your-dxp-cloud-stack.md

     lcp deploy --project=<project-name> --environment=infra
 ```

-Alternatively, you can also follow the [development workflow](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md) and deploy the changes as a build from the DXP Cloud console.
+Alternatively, you can also follow the [development workflow](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md) and deploy the changes as a build from the Liferay Cloud console.

-You may then want to [deploy the new service versions](../build-and-deploy/deploying-changes-via-the-dxp-cloud-console.md) to a development environment, or explore some of the new functionality in the new versions of your DXP Cloud services.
+You may then want to [deploy the new service versions](../build-and-deploy/deploying-changes-via-the-dxp-cloud-console.md) to a development environment, or explore some of the new functionality in the new versions of your Liferay Cloud services.
 See the [explanation of the changes](./dxp-cloud-project-changes-in-version-4.md) to learn more.

 ## Additional Information